CalebMz/Livro/README.md

 Livro is meant to help ease the search by recommending users trending books while also allowing them to find reviews for the book they are interested in all in one app.
 The display for Livro is simple and straight to the point, it wants to show you what's good quickly so you can use the Goodreads website to find the books reviews, so that's what it does.
 The welcome page, home page and logo where designed specifically for the app.

 The following extentsions are used: React-Native Tools, React-Native/React/Redux snippets for es6/es7, Prettier-Code formatter, Material Icon Theme.
 The following needs to be installed to run the code in VS code: npm install @react-navigation/native, npm install @react-navigation/stack, expo install expo-web-browser, expo install react-native-screens, expo install react-native-safe-area-context, expo install react-native-reanimated, expo install react-native-gesture-handler
+All screens are: welcome screen and home screen (found in screens folder), trending page screen, classics page screen.
+Containers include: trending and classic books container